MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-networking-public.md

 This article describes connectivity and networking concepts for Azure Database for PostgreSQL - Flexible Server.

-When you create an Azure Database for PostgreSQL - Flexible Server instance, you must choose one of the following networking options:
+When you create an Azure Database for PostgreSQL flexible server, you must choose one of the following networking options:

 - Private access (virtual network integration)
 - Public access (allowed IP addresses) and private endpoint

 The following characteristics apply whether you choose to use the private access or the public access option:

-- Connections from allowed IP addresses need to authenticate to the Azure Database for PostgreSQL - Flexible Server instance with valid credentials.
+- Connections from allowed IP addresses need to authenticate to the Azure Database for PostgreSQL flexible server with valid credentials.
 - Connection encryption is enforced for your network traffic.
 - The server has a fully qualified domain name (FQDN).
 For the `hostname` property in connection strings, we recommend using the FQDN instead of an IP address.
 - Both options control access at the server level, not at the database or table level.
 You would use PostgreSQL's roles properties to control database, table, and other object access.